-When you’re attending a performance, you can find accessibility information, and borrow devices and materials at the Coat Check of the Playhouse Lobby.
+When you’re attending a performance, you can find accessibility information, and borrow devices and materials at the Accessibility Hub located in the Playhouse lobby (by the Rotunda Stage).
 We’re ready to help!

 Patrons can also purchase Accessible Season Tickets for all four shows, based on your preferred services.
 Email or call us and we’ll personally handle that with you.